optuna/optuna/docs/source/faq.rst

 However, there are two caveats.

 First, when optimizing a study in distributed or parallel mode, there is inherent non-determinism.
-Thus it is impossible (or, at least, very difficult) to reproduce the same results in such condition.
+Thus it is very difficult to reproduce the same results in such condition.

-Second, if your objective function behaves in a non-deterministic way (i.e., it does not return the same value nevertheless the same parameters were suggested), it is impossible to reproduce an optimization, too.
+Second, if your objective function behaves in a non-deterministic way (i.e., it does not return the same value nevertheless the same parameters were suggested), you cannot reproduce an optimization.
+To deal with this problem, please set an option (e.g., random seed) to make the behavior deterministic if your optimization target (e.g., an ML library) provides it.